-At resting, an average person inhales/exhales 5-8 liters of air.
+At resting, an average person inhales/exhales 5-8 litters of air.
 This air may vary in oxygen content, carry allergen, pollutants or pathogens.
 Each of these signals would trigger a specific set of responses.
-For example, allergen causes asthma while intermittent hypoxia causes pulmonary hypertension.
+For example, allergen can trigger asthma while intermittent hypoxia can trigger pulmonary hypertension.
 How the specificity is established is poorly understood.

-We recently found that pulmonary neuroendocrine cells, which represents less than 1% of cells in the lung, function as sensors on the airway wall (Branchfield et al., Science, 2016; Sui et al., Science, 2018) These cells are the only innervated epithelial cells in lung, and act through secreting potent neuropeptides, neurotransmitters and amines.
-We found that overactivation of these cells leads to heightened baseline immune responses.
-We will test the hypothesis these cells serve as key nodes that mediate lung, immune and nervous system interactions.
+We found that pulmonary neuroendocrine cells, which represents less than 1% of epithelial cells in lung, function as sensors on the airway wall (Branchfield et al., Science, 2016) .
+These cells can be activated by signals such as allergen, and act through secreting potent neuropeptides and neurotransmitters (Sui et al., Science, 2018).
+We found that overactivation of these cells leads to heightened immune response at baseline as well as following allergen challenge.
+Our findings raise the hypothesis that these cells serve as key nodes that mediate lung and immune interactions.

-Study of the pulmonary neuroendocrine cells also led us to investigate the molecular nature of the neural circuit that controls lung function.
-We are teaming up with neurobiologists, genomicists and physiologists to map the neural circuit that originates from and returns to the lung.
-Our goal is to understand which aspects of lung function is controlled by this neural circuit, and what underlie the specificity between inputs and outputs.
+Study of the pulmonary neuroendocrine cells also led us to investigate lung and nervous system interactions, because these cells are innervated.
+We are mapping the neural circuit that originates from the lung and returns to the lung.
+Our goal is to understand which aspects of lung function are controlled by the neural circuits, and what underlie the specificity between inputs and outputs.